Ohio's 6th congressional district: History

 The district was largely rural and agricultural with no large cities.
 One of the major industries was the United States Department of Energy's Portsmouth Gaseous Diffusion Plant at Piketon, which manufactured uranium for nuclear weapons.
 The district was 97 per cent white with a median household income of $21,761.

 In 1992, the district was altered significantly to accommodate Ohio's loss of two House seats in redistricting.
 The state legislature anticipated that Clarence Miller of the neighboring Tenth District would retire, and thus combined the southern end of his district (which included Athens, Gallipolis, and Ironton) with most of the area previously represented by McEwen.
 Although the district did not include Miller's hometown of Lancaster, Miller decided not to retire and instead challenged McEwen in the Sixth District primary in 1992.
 The campaign was bitter, and McEwen eked out only a narrow victory.
 In November, McEwen was upset by Democrat Ted Strickland, a prison psychologist.
 Strickland himself was defeated in 1994 by Republican Frank Cremeans, but won the seat back in 1996.

 For 2002 the district was shifted dramatically eastward.
 At the same time, it effectively ended the career of James Traficant in the neighboring 17th District by placing his hometown of Poland into the 6th.
 Traficant opted to run in his old district and lost.
 The district currently includes all of Belmont, Carroll, Columbiana, Gallia, Guernsey, Jackson, Jefferson, Lawrence, Meigs, Monroe, Noble and Washington counties, and portions of Athens, Mahoning, Muskingum, Scioto and Tuscarawas counties.

-In 2010, Republican Bill Johnson defeated incumbent Democrat Charles Wilson, returning the seat Republican for the first time since 1997.
-Following the 2010 United States Census, the bounds of the sixth district were changed again as Ohio lost two seats in Congress.
+In 2010, Republican Bill Johnson defeated incumbent Democrat Charles Wilson, returning the seat to Republicans for the first time since 1997.
+Following the 2010 United States census, the bounds of the sixth district were changed again as Ohio lost two seats in Congress.

 In recent years and like much of coal country, the district has swung decidedly toward the Republican Party at local, state and national levels.
 After being a dead heat in presidential elections in 2000, 2004 and 2008, it swung hard to Donald Trump in 2016; Trump carried it with 69 percent of the vote over Hillary Clinton, his best showing in the state; the district swung to the right by 30 percent, more than any other in the nation.
 Trump won it almost as easily over Joe Biden in 2020, with 72 percent of the vote, again his best showing in Ohio.

+Composition

+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties, townships, and municipalities: